Transfer to the University of Cincinnati

 International students are required to submit documents showing their financial support using an eForm on iBearcatsGlobal, UC International's online system for international students.

 You must demonstrate that you have financial support for all years of study for your degree.
-You will be able to submit these documents using the Sources of Financial Support eForm in the Pre-Arrival Checklist in iBearcatsGlobal.
+You will be able to submit these documents using the "Immigration Documents" e-form in the New International Student Checklist in iBearcatsGlobal.
 You will be sent an email with log in credentials within 72 hours of being admitted.
 Please do not email these documents to us.

 - Check our estimated expenses page to determine the amount you have to certify.
 Any UC scholarships can be deducted from this amount, but you need to provide proof of the scholarship